-Endurance Stat: Currently there is only one definite Robo "Stat" in this game: Endurance.
-Each Robo has a starting base Endurance equal to 6 plus their current Robo Tier (this means that new characters usually have only 7 Endurance).
-Additionally there is a branch evolution that can increase that even more; without other boosts from outside sources, a standard fully-evolved (as in all branch evolutions) Tier 4 Robo will have 13 Endurance.
+There is only one numerical Robo "Stat" in this game: Endurance.
+Each Robo has a starting base Endurance equal to 6 plus their current Robo Tier (this means that new characters have 7 Endurance).
+Additionally there is a branch evolution that can increase that even more; without other boosts from special sources, a fully-evolved Tier 4 Robo will have 13 Endurance.